grafana/agent/docs/sources/static/set-up/install/install-agent-docker.md

 ## Before you begin

 * Install [Docker][] on your computer.
-* Create and save a Grafana Agent YAML [configuration file][configure] on your computer.
+* Create and save a Grafana Agent YAML [configuration file](ref:configure) on your computer.

 [Docker]: https://docker.io